kara-abdelaziz/RISC-V-5P/README.md

 Use this for testing a specific instruction, short tests, or debugging:
 1. Reaching the light-blue **ROM** component by right-clicking (you probably need to select `instructions rom.dig`), then by clicking the **Open Circuit** button.
 2. The circuit `instructions rom.dig` will open, right-click on **ROM**.
-3. On **Basic** onglet you have to click the **edit** button.
+3. On **Basic** tab you have to click the **edit** button.
 4. Enter your hex machine code values manually into the table.
 5. Click **OK**, and don't forget to save `instructions rom.dig` circuit.

-Using this method, there are 2 files in `circuits` directory, containing the adequate code for testing specific instructions and small programs:
+Using this method, there are 2 files in `circuits` directory, containing the appropriate code for testing specific instructions and small programs:
 1. [all_instructions_test.asm](circuits/all_instructions_test.asm): a small program with the corresponding hexadecimal machine code for each instruction, that tests all the instructions.
 2. [test_ROM.hex](circuits/test_ROM.hex): a collection of small programs with the corresponding hexadecimal machine code, designed to test specific instructions.